“I apologize,” James said.

 No specifics were offered.
 James has said many times in recent months that he wishes certain aspects of last summer went differently.
-All those references being clear nods to “The Decision,” the hourlong televised special July 8, 2010, in which he announced he was joining the Heat.
+All those references being clear nods to “The Decision,” the hourlong televised special on July 8, 2010 in which he announced he was joining the Heat.

 He may be sorry for that, but he’s surely not sorry about the results so far in Miami.

 The Heat are 8-2 in the postseason, 23-5 since March 10, and will be one of four teams left standing in the chase for an NBA title.

 That’s not hardly good enough for Miami.